 “Every morning Mum would come in with the Herald and say, ‘You’ve gotta get a job, son.’
 I saw this little ad, ‘Stars wanted, can you sing?
 Benny Levin Promotions.’
 I auditioned and Benny Levin and Russell Clark didn’t think I was that great but the guys in the backing band thought I was the bee’s knees and asked me if I’d join their band, the Rebels, and that’s how it all began.”

 Morris did not think Levin and Clark had a clue about talent.

 “At the audition, I sang ‘Living Doll’ as well as Cliff Richard did.

 “Max Merritt got us a Sunday Afternoon Club show at the Top 20 and there was hysteria.
 These girls started screaming.
-The owner of the Top 20 called Russell Clark.
+The owner of the Top 20 was Russell Clark.
 Russell came and seeing the reaction of the girls to the band, he offered us a contract and we signed with Benny Levin and Russell Clark the following week.
-As far as managers go Russell Clark was the best.
-He was marvelous.”
+As far as managers go, Russell Clark was the best.
+He was marvellous.”

 In February 1966 the band toured with Herman’s Hermits and Tom Jones but they were not so keen on their Sunday October 9 booking at the Birkenhead Methodist Church.

 “We all shuddered when we Russell told us we were going to be playing in this church.
 He said ‘Larry, it will get us the front page of the NZ Herald.’
 We’d already had two NZ Herald front pages.”